zaicodes/whack-a-mole/README.md

 ### Code

-- The game was inspired by [this-YouTube-video](https://www.youtube.com/watch?v=ej8SatOj3V4)
+- The game was inspired by [this-YouTube-video](https://www.youtube.com/watch?v=ej8SatOj3V4) but the entire code is created by me.

 - buttons: Buttons used in this project is from [here](https://uiverse.io/xueyuantan/rotten-pig-19)

 ### Content